yrmvgh/yiufcrawl/README.md

       cool demonspawn specific ones.
     * as a result of their highly mutable nature, they cannot worship Zin.

-* Minotaur
+* Sludge Elf
+    * brought back because I needed a species to experiment with.
     * added subdued magic 3 mutation at the beginning, making it very easy for them to cast spells, but they are quite weak as a result.
+      This enables them to cast high level, low power requirement spells early or even in heavy armour, that would be impossible for others.
+    * their starting attributes are unusually low.

 * Naga
     * increased effectiveness of their poison spitting ability, making them a bit easier in the beginning